ainayves/cgpt/README.md

 ```

 - You need to register on openai to receive your own api key , here : [api_key](https://platform.openai.com/account/api-keys).
-- Then, create copy of .env_example, name it .env  and put the api key there

 ### 🚀 RUN test version